Add Your Art to This Book

 If you want to ensure that your art is not used by a business you can opt for the Creative Commons Attribution-NonCommercial- ShareAlike 4.0 International (CC BY-NC-SA 4.0) license, with the same grant of non-attribution within the SCA community.
 This indicates that a business may not use your art as part of their logo or signage, and may not sell products that incorporate your design, unless they first contact you to negotiate special permission.

-If you are not comfortable with these license terms, or you have questions about what they mean, please contact us before submitting your images to make sure we understand your requirements.
+If you are not comfortable with these license terms, or you have questions about what they mean, please contact me before submitting your images to make sure I understand your requirements.